-The first stage in the sewage treatment is the primary sedimentation stage.
+The first stage in sewage treatment is the primary sedimentation stage.
 Sewage including all of the grey and black water from a home flows into a chamber called the primary sedimentation tank and holds waste until it has had enough time for heavy sediment to disperse to the bottom.
-Lighter waste such as oil and grease float to the top and can be skimmed off.
-Once this process has completed, the leftover waste water (effluent) then leaves the sedimentation tank and proceeds into a secondary pre-treatment chamber.Need advice on Home Sewage Treatment?
-Let our wastewater experts help you.
+Lighter waste such as oil and grease floats to the top and can be skimmed off.
+Once this process has been completed, the leftover wastewater (effluent) then leaves the sedimentation tank and proceeds into a secondary pre-treatment chamber.

 The second stage of sewage treatment involves the simple science of decomposition and accelerates it by creating the perfect breeding ground for an aerobic biological process.
 This involves creating an effective breeding ground for anaerobic bacteria and protozoa to survive.
-This bacteria feeds on the pollutants within the waste water and in turn starts the breakdown process.
+This bacteria feeds on the pollutants within the wastewater and in turn, starts the breakdown process.
 In order for this process to work effectively you need oxygen a food source for the bacteria to thrive and this chamber is designed to do just that.

-After this, further treatment may be given to the wastewater depending on use or location it is to be discharged.
-Regardless of the fact if its a public or private sewage system, waste water leaving a sewage treatment must adhere to specific guidelines and industrial standards.What are the Stages of Sewage Treatment?
-Let our experts help you.
+After this, further treatment may be given to the wastewater depending on the use or location it is to be discharged.
+Regardless of the fact that it's a public or private sewage system, wastewater leaving a sewage treatment must adhere to specific guidelines and industrial standards.